What Is the Lab-Embedded Entrepreneurship Program’s Mission?

 New innovations, derived from investments in basic and applied energy research at universities and national labs, are critical to building a clean energy economy.
-The program's mission is to enable the most promising clean tech entrepreneurs to develop game-changing technologies for a clean energy future.
+The mission of the U.S. Department of Energy's (DOE) Lab-Embedded Entrepreneurship Program (LEEP) is to enable the most promising clean tech entrepreneurs to develop game-changing technologies for a clean energy future.

 These innovators are our future.
 The program supports the revolutionary technologies that may save the planet.

 How Do We Support Participants?